EpicShardGamingYT/discord.py-for-beginners/Readme2.md

 # WARNING!
-Thisrepository is not over yet!
+This repository is not over yet!

+once i get into my pc, it will be continued!